ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/storage/yson.md

 {% note warning "Attention!" %}

-Textual representation of floating-point numbers involves rounding, which can cause the value to be different in case of reverse parsing.
-If you need accuracy, use binary representation.
+Textual representation of floating-point numbers involves rounding.
+The result value may become different after a round of serialization and parsing.
+To store an accurate value, use binary representation.

 {% endnote %}